Select Page

 ATO Audits: Can They Be Avoided?

-The ATO selects who is to be audited from ‘unusual’ activity, and in the interest of transparency has provided a list of potential triggers on its website.
+The ATO selects audit targets based on detected anomalies and patterns that do not align with expectations.
+In the interest of transparency, it has published a list of potential audit triggers on its website.

 Can You Avoid an ATO Audit?